troy-dt/SCR.Openwisp/README.md

 1. **React Frontend**: UI for displaying router metrics and managing routers
 2. **Node.js Backend**: API for collecting and serving router data
-3. **MongoDB Database**: Persistent storage for router configurations and metrics
+3. **PostgreSQL Database**: Persistent storage for router configurations and metrics

 ## Prerequisites